kumarsjr/edge-ai-suites-smartnvr/metro-ai-suite/smart-nvr/docs/user-guide/get-started.md

   ```

 ## Supporting Resources
-> **Note**: Users are advised to use the build process mentioned below for this release which uses a build script which directly builds the containers.
+> **Note**: Users are advised to use the build process mentioned below for this release which uses a build script which directly builds the images.
 - [How to build from source](./how-to-build-from-source.md): How to build and deploy the application using Docker Compose.